-- not to make a referral at this stage

-- if further monitoring is necessary
+- not to make a referral at this stage - if further monitoring is necessary

-- if it would be appropriate to undertake an assessment (e.g. CAF) and/or make a referral for other services

 All information and actions taken, including the reasons for any decisions made, will be fully documented.
 All referrals to Children's Services will be accompanied by a standard referral form.